Guidance for Prospective New Members of the SDBKA

-The SDBKA Committee is elected annually at the AGM, and is responsible for day to day running of the Association.
+Committee The SDBKA Committee is elected annually at the AGM, and is responsible for day to day running of the Association.
 Sally Nelson is our Membership Secretary.
-If you have any questions about joining SDBKA you can email Sally at: email@example.com.
+If you have any questions about joining SDBKA you can contact Sally via the contact form on the website.

-You will need time to inspect your bees approximately every week from around the beginning of April until at least the beginning of July in order to prevent swarming.
+Time You will need time to inspect your bees regularly (every week if possible) from around the beginning of April until at least the beginning of July in order to prevent swarming.
 You will also need to allow time for making up frames, cleaning equipment and extracting and bottling honey.

 Inspecting a large colony of bees can be quite intimidating at first, and it is a good idea to wait until you have gained a bit of confidence in handling bees before acquiring your own.
 You don’t need to be an expert to begin beekeeping, but some basic training will help you to avoid the fundamental mistakes and ensure that both you and your bees survive your first year without any major disasters.
 And if you do run into problems there is always someone in your local Association whom you can call on for help.

 The booklet "Starting Right with Bees" produced by the National Bee Unit gives useful information about the things to consider when taking up beekeeping.